What does Roy mean?

 Roy is a very popular first name for men (#65 out of 1220, Top 5%) and also a very popular surname for all people (#621 out of 150436, Top 1%).
 (2000 U.S. Census)

 Presented below is the baby name popularity of Roy for boys.
 Roy reached its peak position of #19 in the U.S. during 1890-1899, and is presently at #532.
 (2014 Birth Statistics)

-Roy▼ is pronounced similarly to Rae, Rai, Ray▼, Raye, Rei, Reo, Rio, Roe, Row, Rowe, Rye and Ryu.
-Other recommended similar baby names are Coy▼, Loy▼, Rob▼, Rod▼, Rog, Ron▼ and Rory▲.
+Roy▼ is pronounced similarly to Rae, Rai, Ray▼, Raye, Rei, Reo, Rio, Roe, Row, Rowe, Rye, Ryu, Ryuu and Wray.
+Other recommended names are Coy▼, Loy, Rob▼, Rod▼, Rog, Ron▼ and Rory▲.
 These names tend to be less commonly used than Roy.